< last chapter | chapter selection + Photos | next chapter > |

 In the middle of November we packed our things again and just as it began snowing, we were ready to leave towards France.

 On the beginning, it was still quite cold, but at least we could escape the snow.
 Crossing over pretty Jura hills, we came to lower areas but found giant plains of flooded land where the rivers of Doubs and Saone meet.
-The flooding started something like 4 weeks ago, but couldn't disapear before more rain set in.

 On our way through France we visited quite a few charming towns and villages.
 Some were built of yellow sandstone, others were made of ageold timber, bending to hold back the thick walls.